prathikshetty14/BuyBusy-II/README.md

 7. Product Filtering: Users can filter products by price and category.
 8. Error Handling: The application provides informative error messages.
 9. User Feedback: Toast messages for async actions and error conditions.
+10. Pagination: Smooth Pagination provided at the bottom of the screen.
+11. Discount Applicable: After every 3rd order a 10% Discount is provided to the total amount.

 ## Tech Stack